To understand whether or not can anxiety cause clumsiness let us review a classic example.

 These feelings of worry and stress made us look for a quick solution, never focusing too much on one thing, for the purpose of finding a way out.

-So when we need to do a specific task that causes us stress, like getting up on stage for some public speaking, our brain will view it as danger and look for a way out.
+So when we need to do a specific task that causes us stress, like getting up on stage in front of a crowd, our brain will view it as danger and look for a way out.

 In other words, instead of performing your part as expected, your eyes are likely to wonder, alongside your thoughts.